rahulranjan96/TextMiner/README.md

 TextMiner 1.0
 ==============

-NLP based information extractor
+NLP based information extractor:
 -------------------------------

 #Platforms
 This standalone application has been developed on Ubuntu 16.04.Ubuntu 14.04 should be workable.Windows users should install Ubuntu.

-#Dependencies Installations
+#Dependencies Installations:
 At present this application is simple enough but stands on some pretty complex Python Libraries which users should install before running this application.

 ###This software has been written in Python3.4 and Python3.4 is required to run it.